Are you a beginning gardener or don’t have a lot of time to keep a garden? Here are some great ideas for a low maintenance vegetable garden.

 This is a great place to start.
 They are so easy and don’t take a lot of effort.
 If you buy seed packets, you’ll need to start these in the house because they are delicate.
 My recommendation is DON’T!
 I’ve done this before and it requires a lot of work.
 I can do it if I need to, but it’s just as easy to go buy some little plants.
 You can get them at the local nursery for a good price.
-I only have 3-4 tomato plants and to buy the seeds and indoor growing kit can get expensive.
+I only have 3-4 tomato plants and buying the seeds and indoor growing kit can get expensive.
 Make sure to pick out a variety.
 My kids love cherry tomatoes.

-There are very similar to tomatoes.
-You’ll need to start these inside unless you buy the plants.
-You can try green, but I like to grown the red, orange, and yellow since they are more expensive in the store.
+Peppers are very similar to tomatoes.
+You’ll need to start these plants inside unless you buy the plants.
+You can try green, but I like to grow red, orange, and yellow since they are more expensive in the store.

-These are a really great and easy to plant and grow.
+These are an easy to plant and grow.
 I’ve tried different varieties and the easiest and best I’ve found are bush beans.
 Like it sounds, it grows bush style.
 Pole beans are a good variety if you want to try growing vertically.
 Most of the beans will need to be picked around the same time, probably all within a week.
-Once most of the beans are picked, I pull the plants up and replant for a second round.
+Once most of the beans are picked, I pull the plants up and replant them for a second round.
 Now I’ll have a second harvest later in the summer.

-This is another super easy plant to grow.
-I stopped growing it because no one in my house like them except for me.
-They also take a lot of space in your garden.
+I stopped growing yellow squash because no one in my house liked them except for me, but they are a simple vegetable to grow.
 You can plant these from seeds outside too.

 I buy this at the nursery as a plant.
 I love this herb.
 I usually plant 2-3 plants.
 My family loves fresh pesto and tomato and basil salad.
 I love adding it to recipes.
 You just pull or cut off what you need.
 If you aren’t planning on making pesto, one plant is enough.